TinkerMill/tinkerAccess/README.md

 sudo bash
 ./install.sh
 ```

+#### manage the services

+To start stop the server you run: service tinkeraccess <stop/start/restart>

+to start stop the client you run: service tinkerclient <stop/start/restart>

 ### Device administration
 Due to the fact that incorrectly removing a device can cause big problems, and